Living Here

 - Excessive numbers of animals being kept on a property.

-Before making a complaint to Council you should consider:
+Before making a complaint to Council, you should consider:

 Neighbour Handout - Barking Dog Neighbour Handout - Roaming Dog Neighbour Handout - Roaming Cat